lofidewanto/jsinterop-simple-example/README.md

 This example uses GWT Boot as Starter Parent: https://github.com/gwtboot/gwt-boot-samples

+Take a look at this article to see the whole story: ...

 To build the example:
 ```
 mvn clean package
 ```

 To run the example:
-1. First run the GWT Dev Mode
+1. First: run the GWT Dev Mode:
 ```
 mvn gwt:generate-module gwt:devmode
 ```
-2. Second open your browser and go to
+2. Second: open your browser and go to following address:
 ```
 http://127.0.0.1:8888/calculator/
 ```